dadosfera/dadosfera-ai-oss/docs/source/fundamentals/glossary.md

     {term}`Pipeline definition`.

 Pipeline definition
-    A file with the ``.orchest`` extension inside the project directory.
-The pipeline editor you see in Orchest is a UI handle to the file containing the pipeline definition.
+    A file with the ``.Dadosfera AI`` extension inside the project directory.
+The pipeline editor you see in Dadosfera AI is a UI handle to the file containing the pipeline definition.

     * The JSON inside the file uniquely defines the {term}`pipeline <(Data science) pipeline>`.
-    * Every pipeline definition in a project is automatically detected and listed in the Orchest UI under *Pipelines*.
+    * Every pipeline definition in a project is automatically detected and listed in the Dadosfera AI UI under *Pipelines*.
     * A full [JSON Schema](https://json-schema.org/) definition can be found {ref}`here <pipeline-json-schema>`.